-Math Mammoth offers a few different options, but the primary thing to know is that the Light Blue Series is a complete core curriculum for grades one through six (with a pre-algebra course for grade seven in development) while the Blue Series is supplemental.
-The Blue Series’ content is almost identical to that of the Light Blue Series, but it is arranged and sold in small, topical units rather than as grade level texts—great for those who need to focus on a single topic like fractions.
+Math Mammoth offers a few different options, but the primary thing to know is that the Light Blue Series is a complete core curriculum for grades one through seven while the Blue Series is supplemental.
+The Blue Series’ content is almost identical to that of the Light Blue Series, but it is arranged and sold in small, topical units rather than as grade-level texts—great for those who need to focus on a single topic like fractions.

-Math Mammoth can be purchased in printed-book format, on CD-ROM, or as downloadable files.
+Math Mammoth can be purchased in printed-book format or as downloadable files.
 Printed books are purchased through Lulu or Rainbow Resource Center on the internet.
-(Links are on the Math Mammoth web site.)
+(Links are on the Math Mammoth website.)
 Most users purchase the downloadable versions, probably because of both convenience and cost.
-The price for downloads is fantastic; and it is even better if you buy the bundle for Grade One through Grade Six.
+The price for downloads is fantastic; and it is even better if you buy the bundle for Grade One through Grade Seven.
 For those with downloading problems, all grade levels can be purchased on CD-ROMs.
 Keep in mind that you can print out the pages from either the download or the CD-ROM over and over again to be used with all children in your family.

 Grade Six covers expressions and equations, ratios and rates, percents, decimals, factoring, fractions, positive and negative integers, coordinate graphs, geometry (area, surface area, and volume), interpreting charts and graphs, and statistics.
 Here is an example of the word problems at this level: “The life spans of Mr. Short and Mr. Long were in a ratio of 3:7.
 Mr. Long lived 44 years longer than Mr. Short.
 How long did Mr. Long live?”
 (From the lesson on ratio problems, Primary Math 6A).